Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

    - default = "/dev/block/by-name/vendor"
 #
 "FOX_RECOVERY_VENDOR_BOOT_PARTITION" [NEW]
-   - this is for vendor_boot builds only; it shoul normally BE LEFT WELL ALONE !!!
+   - this is for vendor_boot builds only; it should normally BE LEFT WELL ALONE !!!
    - set this ONLY if your device's vendor_boot partition is in a location that is different from the default "/dev/block/by-name/vendor_boot"
    - default = "/dev/block/by-name/vendor_boot"
 #
-"FOX_RECOVERY_BOOT_PARTITION" [R11.1 only]
+"FOX_RECOVERY_BOOT_PARTITION" [R11.1 and higher only]
    - !!! this should normally BE LEFT WELL ALONE !!!
    - set this ONLY if your device's boot partition is in a location that is different from the default "/dev/block/by-name/boot"